ADLINK-EPM/ipi-docs/source/smarc-ipi/ipi-smarc-imx8mp/examples&howto/CanderaCGIStudioDemo.md

 - Deploying on an Android device simply happens by clicking on APP icon on the home screen

-- You need to connect I-Pi SMARC PX30 with android image by MICRO USB OTG cable to your host computer
+- You need to connect I-Pi SMARC IMX8M Plus  with android image by MICRO USB OTG cable to your host computer

 - To get the application working, two files must be deployed on the target device locally which means, the files must be placed in rootfs of the device